 Documentation and drivers are already installed on your computer.
-You can use the CD to reinstall drivers, run the "Dell Diagnostics" on page 34, or access your documentation.
+You can use the CD to reinstall drivers, run the Dell Diagnostics, or access your documentation.
+Readme files may be included on your CD to provide lastminute updates about technical changes to your computer or advanced technicalreference material for technicians or experienced users.